Who We Are arrow

 Preliminary findings will be shared with the Advisory Group before discussion takes place in late 2023 or early 2024.

-Inquiry into the equity, accessibility and appropriate delivery of outpatient and community mental health care in New South Wales.
+Inquiry into the equity, accessibility and appropriate delivery of outpatient and community mental health care in New South Wales

 The NSW Legislative Council Inquiry was established in July 2023 to inquire into and report on the equity, accessibility and appropriate delivery of outpatient and community mental health care in NSW.

-The Inquiry will examine issues ranging from workforce to access to outpatient mental health services, Community Treatment Orders, benefits and risks of online and telehealth services, accessibility and cultural safety of mental health services for First Nations peoples, culturally and linguistically diverse communities, LGBTQIA+ communities, people with disability and young people.
+The Inquiry examines issues ranging from workforce to access to outpatient mental health services, Community Treatment Orders, benefits and risks of online and telehealth services, accessibility and cultural safety of mental health services for First Nations peoples, culturally and linguistically diverse communities, LGBTQIA+ communities, people with disability and young people.
 The inquiry will also look at alternatives to police for emergency responses.

 In response to the Inquiry, MHCC sought feedback from the sector on the issues raised in the terms of reference.
 These perspectives have formed the basis of our submission to the Inquiry.